CathalDolan/CI_ToDo/README.md

     - Add to requirements with pip3 freeze --local > requirements.txt
     - Get remote database url with heroku config
     - Go to settings.py in the project folder
-    - Copy DATABASES and paste it beneath
+    - Copy DATABASES and paste it beneath, this is needed for teh Development Environment later on
     - Change 'default' to: 'default': dj_database_url.parse('url obtained in cli from heroku config command')
         - This was changed to 'default': dj_database_url.parse(os.environ.get('DATABASE_URL')) sameish as ALLOWED_HOSTS
         -